-Cheap doesn’t have to mean boring though, and with a bit of creative thinking, you can plan a summer break to be proud of!
+Cheap doesn’t have to mean boring though, and with a bit of creative thinking, you can plan a summer break to be proud of and not leave your house or local area!

 Here are some quick, easy and cheap summer holiday ideas to make memories and save pennies!